cert_SSD - Distance Learning

 Call for Applications: Space Systems Design Certificate Program

 The Naval Postgraduate School’s Space Systems Academic Group is pleased to announce that it is currently accepting applications for its distance learning Space Systems Design Certificate (curriculum 253).
-The certificate program begins the week of 28 September 2020.
 The Space Systems Design Certificate program is primarily targeted at Navy and Marine Corps Officers but is also open to enlisted personnel, other uniformed services, federal civilians, and defense contractor civilians when space is available.
 The program is designed to provide students with foundational knowledge in spacecraft design.

-Deadline for application is 06 July 2020.
-For more information, visit the website below or contact the NPS Student Coordinator at GEACStudCoord@nps.edu, the Academic Associate, Stephen Tackett at email@example.com.
+Deadline for application is 05 July 2023.
+For more information, visit the website below or contact the Academic Associate, Stephen Tackett, at firstname.lastname@example.org.

-SS3011 provides an introduction to space mission concepts and provides the necessary technical background.
 AE4830 emphasizes the various spacecraft bus subsystems.
 AE4831 forms the class into a project team and develops a basic spacecraft design.
 SS3051 covers joint space doctrine and military applications of DoD and commercial systems.
+SS3011, Space Technology and Applications is a prerequisite for AE4830.
 Hyperlinks above provide more information on each course.